metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

 ### What do we need ?

-To design a new animal DNA metabarcode we download from the NCBI the following data
+To design a new animal DNA metabarcode, we have to download the following data from the NCBI website:

 -   The complete set of whole mitochondrial genomes
 -   The NCBI taxonomy